lazzerex/forg-file-organizer/README.md

-# File Organizer CLI (forg)
+# File Organizer CLI (Forg)

+Introducutng Forg!
 A fast, efficient command-line tool written in Rust for organizing files by type, date, or custom rules.
 Perfect for cleaning up messy directories and maintaining organized file systems.

 ## Features